Webhooks send data to your website or application when certain events happen in your Loops account.Documentation Index

 email.clicked

-Sent when a link in a campaign or loop email is clicked.
+Sent when a link in a campaign or workflow email is clicked.
 Contains asourceType and a related campaignId or loopId value, plus contactIdentity and email objects.

 This event is not available for transactional emails because link clicks are